massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/09-media/iframe.md

 ### Used In:
 ~~~
-This is an item in 'pageContent' in Section in details page.
+This is an item in Section field in 'pageContent'.
 ~~~

 ### Required Variables